krusoadi/PEP_V2/README.md

 - tkinter

 ### Logo
-The logo was created with [Onlinelogomaker](https://www.onlinelogomaker.com/).
-The pictures are made with Dall-e 2.0
+The logo was created with [Onlinelogomaker](https://www.onlinelogomaker.com/),and the pictures are made with [DALL-E 2.0](https://openai.com/dall-e-2).

 > [!WARNING]
 > Still under development